Mubarak1A/HNGx-Stage2/DOCUMENTATION.md

 ## Base URL

-The base URL for all endpoints is: `http://localhost:5000` (when running locally)
+The base URL for all endpoints is: `https://hngx-stage2-161q.onrender.com`

 ## Endpoints